Kerstin08/minimal-mistakes/_pages/privacy_policy.md

 ## 3. General notes and obligatory information

 ### Data collection on this website
-This website itself does not collect any personal data or use any analysis, third-party tools or cookies that collect any data.
+This website itself does not collect any personal data or use any analysis tool, third-party tools or cookies that collect any data.

 ### Data security
-This website takes many technical measures to provide a secure transmission and storage of any collected data and to guard it against manipulation or unauthorized access.
+This website takes many technical measures to provide a secure transmission and to guard it against manipulation or unauthorized access.
-Access to our website is provided via https if your browser supports SSL.
-If so, communication between your end device and our servers is encrypted.
+Access to my website is provided via https if your browser supports SSL.
+If so, communication between your end device and the used servers is encrypted.

 ### Data Controller
 While this website itself does not collect and process any personal data, you can still contact me regarding further questions: